 Changing the Guard

-This very traditional military ceremony takes place several times a week at 11am in front of the Palace.
+This traditional military ceremony takes place several times a week at 11am in front of the Palace.
 Changing the Guard at Buckingham Palace is popular: to get a good view you’ll need to arrive up to an hour beforehand.
 Even then your view is interrupted by the railings of the Palace.
-NB the steps of the Victoria Memorial are another popular place to stand.
+Although the steps of the Victoria Memorial are another popular place to stand.

 Tips for viewing the Changing of the Guard